NadzwyczajnaGrupaRobocza/bomberman/README.md

 cmake --build <build_directory> --target <target>
 ```

-If there are changes in cmake files, then cmake automaticly regenerate make files before compilation.
+If there are changes in cmake files, then cmake automatically regenerate make files before compilation.

 ## 2.5 CI and reviews

 Pushing Your changes won't apply them on master.
 Before it there are some steps that must success:
 - creating pull request
 - compilation for linux.
-It is done automaticly after push by Travis
+It is done automatically after push by Travis
 - compilation for windows.
-It is done automaticly after push by AppVeyor
+It is done automatically after push by AppVeyor
 - all UTs should pass.
 Please remember that You should cover as much code as You can.
 - closed code review.